innovamics/comfor-doc/docs/theory/materials/composite_materials.md

 After heating, the material is transported to the press.
 The transfer time is a critical parameter.
 The material must be transported to the press as quickly as possible to prevent the material from cooling above its crystallization temperature.
 Today's automation systems such as conveyors and robots help to reduce this time.
 The temperature loss in this step is about 10%.
 This is usually compensated by overheating the material in the first step.
 The material is then shaped.

 During forming, the reinforcement is deformed by applying pressure between two complementary tools which are the impression of the final structure, the punch and the die.
 These tools are usually equipped with a system to maintain a constant temperature below the melting point.
 The forming process takes a few seconds.
 The part is then maintained under pressure to remove porosities and ensure cohesion between the different layers and cooled down to a temperature that allows the dimensional stability of the part.
 This is the consolidation phase.
 The structure is finally demolded and continues to cool in ambient air.
-All the phases are shown in [1.13](#fig:1_thermoforming){reference-type="ref" reference="fig:1_thermoforming"} and [1.14](#fig:1_stamping_old){reference-type="ref" reference="fig:1_stamping_old"}

 All the steps are carried out in a few minutes, this time can be further reduced if the production line allows the manufacture of two parts at the same time, one on the heating module and one on the shaping module.
 All these characteristics make thermostamping a prime candidate for the mass production of composite parts, especially in the automotive sector.